Browser does not support script.

 Dr Leesa Clarke

-Associate Head: Language and Linguistics
+Associate Head, Language and Linguistics

-Leesa Clarke
+Staff profile image of Leesa Clarke

 I am a Senior Lecturer in Language and Linguistics and my focus is on clinical and educational aspects of linguistics.
 I teach on both undergraduate and postgraduate programmes, as well as supervising research at BA, MA and PhD level.
 I am the Learning Support Lead for Language and Linguistics, and also a member of the School Ethics Panel.

 My background is in Psychology of Language, Literacy and Cognition, and I am an HCPC registered Educational Psychologist.
 My main teaching and research areas are in the fields of typical and atypical development of language and cognition.
-I am interested in child speech, language and literacy acquisition - for my PhD research, supervised by Professor Margaret Snowling at The University of York, I focused on how children with reading disabilities affecting either decoding or comprehension performed in a range of tasks involving the generation of inferences.
+I am interested in child speech, language and literacy acquisition.
+For my PhD research, supervised by Professor Margaret Snowling at the University of York, I focused on how children with reading disabilities affecting either decoding or comprehension performed in a range of tasks involving the generation of inferences.

-Prior to working in academia, I worked for 8 years in Pharmaceutical Sales and Marketing, after obtaining a BSc in Management Sciences from the University of Manchester.
+Prior to working in academia, I worked for eight years in Pharmaceutical Sales and Marketing, after obtaining a BSc in Management Sciences from the University of Manchester.
 I changed career in 2000, after deciding that I wanted to take things in a different direction and work in a field that I felt really passionate about.

 Teaching